Rich Pang

 I am interested in how the brain processes the complex streams of sensory inputs we experience in day-to-day life.
-In particular, how are such inputs integrated over time to support memory-based computational, learning, and behavioral processes?
-I am also interested in how macroscopic computations emerge from strongly connected microscopic processes.
-For instance, how can biological neural network models simultaneously produce brain-like chaos while also robustly retaining information in working memory?
+How are such inputs integrated over time to support memory-based computation, behavior, and learning?
+I am also interested in how macroscopic dynamics and computations emerge from strongly interacting microscopic processes.
+For instance, is it possible can brain-like spiking chaos to power robust computations?
 To address these questions I combine ideas and tools from a range of disciplines including dynamical systems theory, statistical physics, time-series analysis, coding theory, and high-dimensional computing.

-I have been a teaching assistant for several theoretical neuroscience and related courses, including the Allen Institute’s Summer Workshop on the Dynamic Brain, the IBRO-Simons Computational Neuroscience Imbizo, and Coursera’s Computational Neuroscience course.
+I was previously a postdoctoral researcher at the Princeton Neuroscience Institute and the Center for the Physics of Biological Function, where I developed thereotical models for the neural basis of working and episodic memory, as well as methods to compare neural computations against natural behavior data.
+I have also been a teaching assistant for several computational neuroscience courses, including the Allen Institute’s Summer Workshop on the Dynamic Brain, the IBRO-Simons Computational Neuroscience Imbizo, and Coursera’s Computational Neuroscience course.

 Check out some of the online tutorials I’ve made or my tips & tricks for improving your computational research experience.